2tanayk/Computer-Network-Resources/what_and_why.md

 - Sharing files
 - Sharing software and operating programs on remote systems
 - Allowing network users to easily access and maintain information

+Further I would encourage you all to read [this](https://www.geeksforgeeks.org/basics-computer-networking/) article before proceeding further.